 Just remember that while the bucket truck is easy to operate and can make the job much easier to complete, this is still a large piece of equipment that needs to be handled properly.
 When the manufacturer�s operation is followed, the worker will experience a smooth, safe ride while keeping maintenance to a minimum.

 Bucket trucks fall under OSHA standard guidelines, which must be adhered to for safety.
 Some of the requirements for using a bucket truck under these rules include:

-These are just a few of the many rules that fall under OSHA guidelines to ensure top safety when using a bucket truck.
+These are just a few of the many rules that fall under OSHA guidelines to ensure top safety when using 4x2 trucks or bucket trucks.
 However, when employees are trained and the truck used the proper way, this piece of equipment can provide years of support in the workplace.
 Just remember, this is a large truck and if not handled according to the manufacturer�s recommendations and OSHA guidelines, injury or worse could occur.

 Therefore, while a bucket truck can save tremendous time and effort, it definitely needs to be respected for the powerful machine that it is.
 For the business owner, the key to safety is training.
 You can obtain a number of excellent tapes for drivers and bucket truck operators to watch through OSHA or directly from the truck manufacturer.

 Click on headline to read the full article....

 ** To Advertise on this site, please email us at [email protected] **